WDYS (AM): WSPY

 The station's call sign was changed to WSPY in 2002, and the station returned to the air under special temporary authority (STA), running 125 watts, using a long wire antenna in Batavia, Illinois.
 The station aired an adult standards format, and was branded "Timeless Favorites", carrying Timeless network programming from Citadel Broadcasting until the network's shutdown in February 2010.
 The station then adopted a classic hits format, with programming from Cumulus Broadcasting's (formerly Citadel Media) Classic Hits network.

 In late summer of 2011, the station switched back to an adult standards format, with programming from Dial Global's America's Best Music.
 Until 2020, the station continued to operate under the aforementioned STA.
 In May 2020, WSPY got a construction permit to move its city of license to Somonauk.
 The studios moved in late 2020.
-Its call sign was changed to WDYS on May 1, 2021.
+Its call sign was changed to WDYS on May 1, 2021 and 1480 and 101.5 are airing country music.